MNiwano/Eclaire/README.md

 for astronomical image reduction, and their processing speed is acceralated by using GPU via CUDA.

-If you want to try it, read readme.pdf.

 ## Requirements
 * NVIDIA GPU
 * CUDA